Cooper-Moreland/Music-Box/README.md

 ## Onshape Pre-Design

-I Haven't fully finished but I started to design the box on onshape (https://cvilleschools.onshape.com/documents/4070da3629a921a665d7777d/w/15ceae94f1d3e58bcfee66e3/e/b3ec9e57a38d3c9760e5e44e)
+I Haven't fully finished but I started to design the box on Onshape.
+(https://cvilleschools.onshape.com/documents/4070da3629a921a665d7777d/w/15ceae94f1d3e58bcfee66e3/e/b3ec9e57a38d3c9760e5e44e)

-I also found A 3d printing of out ballerina which is your figure head for the project on (https://www.thingiverse.com/thing:2679412)
+I also found A 3d printing of out ballerina which is your figure head for the project on - (https://www.thingiverse.com/thing:2679412)

 ## Psuedo Code